juniormayhe/RedisDataTypesBenchmark/readme.md

 ## Results for running only sets

 Saving cache for 252 keys as Hash and Sets datatypes seem faster than other approaches.
-Memory allocation are better with Sets and Delimited Text and Hashes:
+Memory allocations are better with Sets and Delimited Text and Hashes:

 ```
 |               Method |       Mean |     Error |    StdDev | Rank |    Gen 0 |   Gen 1 | Gen 2 |  Allocated |